Percobain/SIPWise/README.md

 This lets users answer:

 > "How much should I invest monthly to reach ₹X in Y years with Z risk tolerance?"
+>

+✅ Model Accuracy:

+The model achieved an R² Score of 0.948, indicating that ~95% of the variance in SIP prediction is explained by the inputs.

+This level of accuracy is excellent for financial estimation models, especially when working with real market volatility.

 ---